dotnet/msbuild/documentation/High-level-overview.md

 Diagnosability within MSBuild went through some changes.
 Before we had a debugger in additional to basic logs, where you could step through the XML during the build and debug.
 This was discarded in favor of a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.

 ### General Loggers
-Logging within MSBuild consists of various integrated and pluggable loggers.
-Integrated loggers generally processes code structure events, such as communication between nodes during build, or data for BuildCheck analyzers to run properly.
-Built-in loggers include the Binary Logger, Console / Terminal logger, and a Text Log.
-Pluggable loggers are third party loggers that can receive events through the MSBuild API, or the .NET event handlers.
+Logging within MSBuild consists of various integrated and third-party loggers.
+Both use the [`ILogger`](https://learn.microsoft.com/dotnet/api/microsoft.build.framework.ilogger) API.
+Built-in loggers include the Binary Logger which produces compressed `.binlog` files, the Console and Terminal loggers for interactive output, and a Text Log.
+Third party loggers  receive events through `ILogger`, and multiple loggers can be connected to a single build.

-Pluggable loggers must be specified before the build begins.
+Third-party loggers must be specified before the build begins.
 Because of this, build logic (and NuGet) is not able to manipulate loggers.

 ### Binary logger
 The Binary Logger, also called binlog, is a structured log that captures all the events within a build as well as files that are critical to the build.
 To read a binlog, the MSBuild executable (`MSBuild.exe` in Windows, and `msbuild` in unix) can replay the events through arbitrary loggers, and third-party tooling like the [Structured Log Viewer](https://msbuildlog.com) can also read binlogs, but it is not officially supported by the MSBuild team.